 We thank E Tweddle (Albury Wodonga Health) for her support in the editing of this manuscript.
 The authors thank V Kumar for editing the media and video content.
 The College of Nursing at the University of Illinois at Chicago provided us with a quality of life measure, the FOSQ-10 at no financial cost.

 Conflicts of Interest: Both authors have completed the ICMJE uniform disclosure form (available at http://dx.doi.org/10.21037/ajo.2020.03.03).
 The authors have no conflicts of interest to declare.

 Ethical Statement: The authors are accountable for all aspects of the work in ensuring that questions related to the accuracy or integrity of any part of the work are appropriately investigated and resolved.
+The study was conducted in accordance with the Declaration of Helsinki (as revised in 2013).
 Ethics approval was obtained by the Albury Wodonga Human Research Ethics Committee (HREC reference number HREC/17/AWHEC/21).
 Prior to contacting patients, an information and consent sheet was mailed to all patients, explaining they will be contacted for voluntary phone interviews.
 Consent was confirmed verbally at the time of phone interview.

 - Caples SM, Rowley JA, Prinsell JR, et al. Surgical modifications of the upper airway for obstructive sleep apnea in adults: a systematic review and meta-analysis.
 Sleep 2010;33:1396-407.
 [Crossref] [PubMed]

 - Epstein LJ, Kristo D, Strollo PJ Jr, et al. Clinical guideline for the evaluation, management and long-term care of obstructive sleep apnea in adults.
 J Clin Sleep Med 2009;5:263-76.
 [Crossref] [PubMed]